-Within the Global Site or Independent Sites, you can configure Site Builder.
+Within the Global Site or additional Sites, you can configure a category menu.
 On each Site, the categories will be directly accessible from a drop down category menu.
 In the category section of the site builder you can create new category modules, subcategories for existing categories and custom links to internal or external resources.

 Create categories in each site and drag the relevant spaces to the categories.